 Energy Psychology methods can bring about rapid and permanent changes.
 Since the seminal discoveries in applied Kinesiology over fifty years ago, the Energy Psychology field has grown into a broad and comprehensive body of approaches which work with the interface between the mind, body and energy systems.
-They synthesise the essential principles of ancient Oriental Medicine like acupuncture and Ayurveda, and have many elements in common with Mindfulness and embodied wisdom practices like Kum Nye, other forms of yoga and the martial arts.
+They synthesize the essential principles of ancient healing methods like acupuncture and Ayurveda with cutting edge scientific findings in contemporary physics and biology.

 Recently published research shows how memory traces, in particular from traumatic experiences, get 'locked' in the physical body at a muscular and cellular level and in the subtle energy field.i

 When incorporated into more traditional psychotherapy, the therapist works together with you to pinpoint particular areas of distress and identify any internal obstacles to healing them.
 Often painful, yet habitual thoughts and feelings come into focus, and are gently addressed using one or several Energy Psychology interventions.
 These can act to weaken the influence of the counterproductive thoughts and dissipate the emotional distress being held unconsciously, once and for all.
 When therapy addresses all the levels of human functioning (the cognitive thinking mode, the unconscious and feeling register, and physical, energetic and spiritual dimensions) profound insights and permanent changes can come about surprisingly quickly.